charrua-ltda/rabbitmq-message-broker-api/README.md

 # rabbitmq-message-broker-api
-A Spring Boot API integrated with RabbitMQ message broker to deal with message objects.
+- A Spring Boot API integrated with RabbitMQ message broker to deal with message objects;
+- A quick/soft API that receive requests (fictional payment approach) and delegate it in message format to a RabbitMQ service.

 ### Prerequisites
 1. You must have RabbitMQ server installed in your local machine.
 See: https://www.rabbitmq.com/download.html